What Is the Metaverse?

 Intrinsically blockchain-agnostic, Chainlink currently serves as a universal framework for sourcing off-chain data and decentralized off-chain computation for leading blockchains across the industry.
 These are mission-critical services for blockchain interoperability and the metaverse, providing functionality such as:

 - Decentralized Data Feeds —The metaverse economy will facilitate user-owned value transfers and host financial tools such as lending, borrowing, insurance, and more.
 Chainlink Price Feeds give blockchain-based projects access to robust and secure price data that helps the entire metaverse economy build on each others’ success, while Chainlink Data Feeds can deliver important outcomes to be cemented on underlying blockchains, such as establishing transfers of in-game metaverse items, rewards, and more to the user’s desired blockchain.

 - Off-Chain Computation — Chainlink VRF offers metaverse applications a provably fair, trust-minimized random number generator for play-to-earn games, raffles, and giveaways.
-Chainlink Keepers help blockchain projects automate critical services and build truly autonomous processes between all systems, centralized or decentralized.
+Chainlink Automation helps blockchain projects perform critical services and build truly autonomous processes between all systems, centralized or decentralized.

 - Cross-Chain Connectivity — The Cross-Chain Interoperability Protocol (CCIP) is a global standard that enables any blockchain-based project to easily connect with other chains.
 With secure cross-chain connectivity, the metaverse can span multiple blockchains that are optimized for different use cases, offering an efficient multi-chain ecosystem that is easily traversable for any user.